Multi-Company Customer & Vendor Payments in Microsoft Dynamics AX: Part I

 Many of our clients have multiple companies which buy from the same vendors and/or sell to the same customers.
 If this describes your company and you want to a) streamline your cash receipts and disbursements processing and b) optimize cash management by consolidating bank accounts, you can utilize Microsoft Dynamics AX to pay vendors or receive cash from customers in multiple legal entities/companies in one step and using a single bank account.
 Dynamics AX gives you two tools to do this – Intercompany Accounting and Centralized Payments.

 In this post, we will look briefly at the two methods and talk about the pros and cons of both.
 We will look primarily at multi-company vendor payments, but the same principles and setup apply to multi-company customer cash receipts.
-In upcoming blogs titled Multi-Company Customer and Vendor Payments - Part 2 Intercompany Accounting and Part 3 Centralized Payments, we will go through the setup and processing for both methods.
+In additional blogs titled Multi-Company Customer and Vendor Payments - Part 2 Intercompany Accounting and Part 3 Centralized Payments, we will go through the setup and processing for both methods.

 Intercompany accounting has broad application across Dynamics AX and can be used in all financial journals (i.e. General Journal, AP Invoice Journal, AP or AR Payment Journal).